Drekith/Dashboard/README.md

 ## Features

-- Real-time UI built with PySide6 that mirrors the layout of the provided cluster mock: driver zone on the left and assist tiles on the right.
+- Real-time UI built with PySide6 that mirrors the layout of the provided cluster mock: driver zone on the left and assist tiles on the right, now with animated gauges and a style switcher.
 - Modular data providers for CAN, K-Line, and simulated data.
 Providers run in background threads and merge into a shared `VehicleState`.
 - Graceful degradation: if hardware is missing, a simulator keeps the UI alive while surfacing status messages.
+- Modernized visuals with animated speed/RPM gauges and configurable colorways ("neo", "contrast", "mono").

 ## Requirements